Arthur Godfrey: Network radio star

+Recordings

 Two radio monologues proved to be audience favorites and were rebroadcast on several occasions by popular demand, and later on his television show.
 They were "What is a Boy?" and a follow-up, "What is a Girl?"
 With the skilled addition of sentimental music, both monologues captured the essence of what made parents love their children, fondly describing the highly varied personality traits of each child as the monologue progressed.
 Each monologue struck a chord with everyone who heard it.
 "What is a Boy?" in particular proved to be so popular that it was released as one of Godfrey's records, which he issued on Columbia Records (Record no. 39487) in the summer of 1951, with "What is a Girl?" on the B-side of the record.
 It reached the top of the Billboard charts in August 1951, one of several successful records Godfrey released between 1947 and 1952.

-Godfrey was also known for sparking impromptu jam sessions on the air with the band, all of them first-rate musicians who could improvise on the fly.
-He would sometimes begin singing along with his ukulele, the band falling in behind him.
-At other times, he would jump into a number sung by one of the "Little Godfreys" and continue it, encouraging solos from various band members.
-It was further proof of his insistence on spontaneity on the air.
-He began to play a baritone ukulele.
-Over time, tutored by the band's guitarist Remo Palmier, Godfrey's playing took a decidedly jazzy quality.
-Palmier, a top Manhattan studio guitarist, was also a respected jazz guitarist and the only one of Godfrey's musicians to remain with the show from its 1945 debut until the final 1972 broadcast.

 In 1947, Godfrey had a surprise hit record with the novelty "Too Fat Polka (She's Too Fat For Me)" written by Ross MacLean and Arthur Richardson.
 The song reached number two in the US charts and its popularity led to the Andrews Sisters recording a version adapted to the women's point-of-view.
-In general, Godfrey despised most of his novelty recordings, including "Too Fat Polka", his biggest-selling record.
+In general, Godfrey despised most of his novelty recordings, including "Too Fat Polka", which was his biggest-selling record with over one million copies sold.

+Godfrey's other record hits included "Candy and Cake"; "Dance Me Loose".
+"I'm Looking Over a Four Leaf Clover"; "Slap 'Er Down Again, Paw"; "Slow Poke"; and "The Thing".